z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 # ZX Spectrum Development with Z88DK - BiFrost

-This is the sixth document in the series which describes how to get started writing ZX Spectrum programs using Z88DK.
+This is the seventh document in the series which describes how to get started writing ZX Spectrum programs using Z88DK.
 As before, it concerns itself only with the newer, more standards compilant zsdcc C compiler.
 Neither the original sccz80 compiler nor the classic library is discussed.